-We will have fourteen categories for the 115 mile course, eight for the 62 mile and two for the 44 mile.
+We will have fourteen categories for the 115 mile course, eight for the 62 mile and four for the 44 mile.
 Riders in the 25 mile category will be timed and each rider given a finisher award.

 Yes.
 The Chino Grinder is a family run event aimed at entertaining entire families!
 Follow us on Facebook for more information.
 If I bring my family, will they have anything to do?

 What’s included in your entry?

 Five aid stations support riders with water, sports drinks, energy bars and more.

 Free drop bag service for those doing the 115 mile.